WinVector/wrapr/extras/bquote.md

 `rlang` also emphasizes the ability to capture environments along with expressions (not demonstrated here).
 We find users with the discipline to follow John M. Chambers' advice do not typically need this additional facility (some notes [here](http://www.win-vector.com/blog/2018/08/r-tip-put-your-values-in-columns/)) and that collecting unexpected references to environments (as is often the case with `formula`, `closueres`, and now `quosures`) [is a source of reference leaks](http://www.win-vector.com/blog/2014/05/trimming-the-fat-from-glm-models-in-r/).

-There may be some fine distinctions as to if `rlang` controlled exectution is be considered metaprograming, macro facilities, or something else (due to the limited visibilty of some `rlang` effects).
+There may be some fine distinctions as to if `rlang` controlled execution is be considered metaprograming, macro facilities, or something else (due to the limited visibility of some `rlang` effects).
 However in some examples supplied by the `rlang` we see the exact [`bquote()` capture/alter/execute pattern](http://www.win-vector.com/blog/2018/09/r-tip-how-to-pass-a-formula-to-lm/):

 ``` r
 suppressPackageStartupMessages(library("dplyr"))